bounswe/bounswe2018group10/README.md

 ## :rocket: Freelancer | Collaboration Platform

-This project is providing an environment for clients and freelancers to collaborate in a single platform.
+This project provides an environment for clients and freelancers to collaborate in a single platform.
 The platform works as follows:

 * Clients post project draft which requires proficiency on programming, writing, design, or development to find a fitting freelancer.
 * Freelancers are free to bid on these projects until a certain deadline determined by the client.
 After collecting these bids, the client may agree with one of these freelancers.